MrityunjaiKumar/tmux-vim-configurations/README.md

 G 	|move to the last line of the file
 :new filename.ext|create new document inside vim
-:vert new filename.ext|open a new window beside the current one
+:vert new filename.ext|open a new window beside the current one 1 followed by Ctrl+G| see the full path of the current file.

 ##vim commands for auto word-completion
 **Word or pattern completion**